 - Played straight again when it is revealed that Lightning Country's secret training island for their demon containers is really the shell of a giant turtle.

-- In One Piece, Luffy spends much of the Skypeia arc inside of a giant snake, which he believed to be a cave.
+- Luffy spends much of the Skypeia arc inside of a giant snake, which he believes to be a cave.

 - The manga version of Johji Manabe's Outlanders reveals, much like Mutineer's Moon and Gurren Lagann, that the moon is the ancient Precursor battleship "Dora".

-- Both averted and played straight in Sora Wo Kakeru Shoujo.
+- Both averted and played straight in The Girl Who Leapt Through Space.
 Averted in that, while Leopard does have a giant antimatter cannon, his body is also a perfectly fine, perfectly habitable space colony, just as it looks like.
 Played straight when part of the St. Artemis Rehabilitation Center, located on the Moon, turns out to be merely the tip of a segmented, mobile space colony controlled by Nerval when it emerges from the regolith (and probably megaregolith below, considering the size) to confront Leopard.

 - Orguss 02: The island retreat of Prince Perion of Rivilia turns out to be the burial ground of an incredibly powerful Decimator in pristine condition.